 Peek inside the life of a Pittsburgh government official.
 Take an hour-long tour of the Pittsburgh Mayor's Office, which features 1916 original furnishings, stories of past mayors, and more.
 Located in the City-County Building, a general space open during Doors Open, you'll also explore the City Council Chambers.

 No tickets required during Doors Open!
 Head to the 14-square-block Cultural District to explore ornate theaters like Heinz Hall, home to the Pittsburgh Symphony, and the Benedum Center, host to Broadway productions and the Pittsburgh Ballet Theatre.
 Also on the list is the August Wilson Center that features both gallery and theater spaces and the beautiful Byham Theater, located close to the Roberto Clemente Bridge.

 History and innovation expands to Pittsburgh's offices.
 Check out unique corporate spaces like BNY Mellon's Executive Floors and Innovation Center.
 Tour the homes of architectural firms like Perkins Eastman, STRADA ARCHITECTURE, and The Design Alliance Architects.

 Gain members-only access to Pittsburgh's exclusive clubs including the Penn Society, the Rivers Club, the Allegheny HYP Club, and the Engineers' Society of Western Pennsylvania.

 More spaces on display include the Museum Conservation Center at the Senator John Heinz History Center, the historic Dollar Bank decked out in old-school banking accessories, a former train station that now operates as a residential building, and more.

-The Pittsburgh premier of Doors Open is a must-experience for the architecturally savvy, those interested in visual arts, history buffs, and people just looking for a unique fall adventure!
-With free admission and so much to explore, the festival makes for a great Pittsburgh getaway!
+Doors Open Pittsburgh is a must-experience for the architecturally savvy, those interested in visual arts, history buffs, and people just looking for a unique fall adventure!